alexandru/sincron/docs/src/main/tut/base/atomic.md

 - it's a building block for doing synchronization, so useful for code that you want cross-compiled
 - because mutability doesn't take *time* into account and `compareAndSet` does, atomic references and `compareAndSet` in particular is also useful in a non-multi-threaded / asynchronous environment

-What isn't supported on top of Scala.js / Javascript:

-- blocking methods aren't supported since the semantics aren't possible (fret not, the compiler will not let you use them since they are missing)
-- cache padded versions, since they make no sense in Javascript

 ## Efficiency